 Lower Saxony, which holds a fifth of VW's voting stock, has long opposed scrapping the law, backing workers who argue that it protects jobs as well as labour's role in corporate decision-making, which they say has fostered VW's rise to become the world's third-largest carmaker in 2012.

 The Commission says that by effectively preventing foreign buyers from acquiring VW, the law hinders the cross-border integration of industry in the European Union, in breach of EU single market legislation.

-The Luxembourg-based EU Court of Justice (ECJ) said in a ruling on Tuesday that Germany had complied with a 2007 court ruling ordering it to water down a 1960 law that gave Lower Saxony a de facto golden share in Europe's biggest carmaker.
+Putting an end to the 11-year dispute between Brussels and Germany, the Luxembourg-based EU Court of Justice (ECJ) decided on Tuesday that Germany had fully complied with a 2007 court ruling ordering it to water down the VW law.

-After the 2007 ruling, Germany scrapped elements of the law but kept untouched the right of any shareholder with a 20 percent stake to veto strategic decisionS.
+A year after the 2007 ruling, Germany scrapped elements of the law but kept untouched the right of any shareholder with a 20 percent stake to veto strategic decisions.
 That prompted the Commission to pursue Germany again, on the grounds of protectionism.

-Sports-car maker Porsche found the VW law a barrier when it sought to take over much-bigger VW in 2008.
+Lower Saxony's veto has proved hugely important to the independence of Volkswagen, not to deter a potential foreign aggressor, but as an obstacle to sports-car maker Porsche (GER:PAH3), when it sought to take over its much bigger rival in 2008.
 Porsche's bid foundered and it was subsequently bought by VW last year.

-(Writing by Foo Yun Chee, Ludwig Burger and Andreas Cremer; Editing by Sophie Walker)
+(Writing by Foo Yun Chee, Ludwig Burger and Andreas Cremer; Additional reporting by Christiaan Hetzner; Editing by Sophie Walker and Will Waterman)